 - Vegan meats: with the selection these days, you can find vegan meats at nearly every grocery store!
 There are a ton of different brands out there, so be sure to choose one that you love.
 If you’ve never tried any, consider Tofurkey or Sweet Earth.

-Tips for Arranging a Vegan Charcuterie Board
+Vegan Charcuterie Board Arrangement Tips

 I always find it easiest to start with the larger items like the dips first.
 I like to place the dips in small dishes on opposite ends so that one of them is accessible no matter which side is closest to you.
 From there, I place the other larger items.
 In this case those were the grapes.
 Then I added the vegan meat slices, then proceeded to add the crackers, fruit, bell peppers pickled jalapeños , nuts and dried cranberries.
 I used the smaller items to fill in any open spaces.